Division of Health and Wellness

-During these uncertain times, our role is especially essential as we implement plans to combat the spread of COVID-19.
+Our role is especially essential as we implement plans to combat the spread of COVID-19.
 Navigating the reality of the global pandemic has been a challenge like nothing else we’ve ever seen in public health.
-Our goal is to keep people as safe as possible at the university and beyond.
-For details about what the University is doing to prepare for the return to campus, visit our Forward Falcons - In This Together website.
+For the latest university health and safety protocols, visit our COVID-19 Response website.

 While COVID-19 has our immediate attention, we also are committed to exploring additional opportunities between the University and the health department.
 We plan to: